-Trying To Identify Red Sox’s Biggest Need As Pivotal Offseason Begins
+NESN

 The Sox bolstered their bullpen Thursday by claiming left-handed reliever Josh Osich off waivers, the first move in what could be an offseason of significant change for the ballclub.

 One year ago, the Red Sox were celebrating a World Series title and all seemed right with the world.
-This year, after a disappointing 84-78 season, Chaim must address some key issues to ensure the club is back to contending in 2020.
+This year, after a disappointing 84-78 season, Bloom must address some key issues to ensure the club is back to contending in 2020.

 But what exactly is Boston’s most pressing offseason need?
 If you ask MLB.com’s Mark Feinsand, it’s finding a closer.